jakop345/cloudron-box/docs/references/selfhosting.md

 Once the setup is done, you can access the admin page in the future at `https://my.<domain>`.

-**If apps do not start after installation, a server restart may be required to let bootloader changes come into action.**
+**If apps do not start after installation, a server restart may be required to let bootloader changes take effect.**

 ## DNS